Noobli95/ProjectNugget/README.md

 Why i'm saying this its because we have a new library updates on vs code, platformIO, auto biuld marlin and Marlin firmware.
 For this reason, it's normal have a crashes and errors.
 You can use this code as a example to make your own  firmware too.

 For the end, i need to say a Special Thanks to all my friends who helped me with a good words or money.
-Razgriz, Otávio, Fábio Pinheiro, Ana Clara Aravecchia (she's the best!), Pablo, Gabriel, my Instagram/Youtube Followers, at all.
+Razgriz, Otávio, Fábio Pinheiro, Ana Clara Aravecchia (she's the best!), Pablo, Gabriel, LVírus, my Instagram/Youtube Followers, at all.
 Without you guys, that's not could be possible.

 Thank you to come here and see my repository.
 Have fun and awsome prints!